govuk-one-login/mobile-ios-coordination/README.md

 #### Example of using the Coordinator pattern with the above Types:

-When creating the parent conforming to `NavigationCoordinator`, calling the `openChildInline()` method to create and start the child
+When creating the parent conforming to `NavigationCoordinator`, calling the `openChildInline()` method to add and start the child

 ```swift
 let parentCoordinator = PrimaryCoordinator(root: UINavigationController())